Making nodes distinctive

 You can automatically stamp node titles with the current date⁄time, number them and change their default title.
 See Naming nodes.

 If you like a particular node's icon and title style so much that you plan to use it as a template for others, you can copy it to the TreePad Clipboard and from there copy it back wherever needed.
+For more advanced ways of doing this, see the section on Forms and templates.

 You can Copy⁄Paste the node title to⁄from the Windows Clipboard using the familiar keyboard shortcuts Ctrl+C ⁄ Ctrl+V respectively without needing to open the node title editor by pressing F2 each time, although these shortcuts will also work within it.
+This makes TreePad behave differently from Windows Explorer, where these keyboard shortcuts applied in the tree pane actually copy the file or folder, and not just the title.

 This concludes our section on Tree commands.
 Take a break and then go to our section on Article commands.